Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Prerequisites

-• Hetzner Cloud API Token
+• Hetzner Cloud API Token (see "Generating an API token")

 • Basic knowledge about the Hetzner Cloud

-• knowing what a server, an image, a server type and a volume is
+• Knowing what a server, an image, a server type and a volume is

 • hcloud-python installed (pip install hcloud)